Hi. My name is Jonathan Bogart.

 My other current writing projects are:

-- Exist Yesterday, an intermittently-published zine about whatever I'm thinking about
+Exist Yesterday, an intermittently-published blog about whatever I'm thinking about